200 Matheson Blvd West (Suite 100), Mississauga, ON, L5R 3L7

 Phone: 905 965 6263

-Under Ryan’s leadership and innovative technology-driven approach, KPA grew from a modest small firm to a multi-million dollar operation with a team of over 10 lawyers and a total of approximately 25 employees.
-Today, KPA is one of the most well-known law firms in Peel Region, with remote clients across all of Ontario as well.
+Between 2016 and 2022, under Ryan’s leadership and innovative technology-driven approach, KPA grew from a modest small firm to a multi-million dollar operation with a team of over 10 lawyers and a total of approximately 25 employees, becoming one of the most well-known law firms in Peel Region, with remote clients across all of Ontario as well.